 Jacob Fertig is a Queens-raised, Brooklyn-based filmmaker and impact producer whose work unites documentary traditions and social action.
 He is a Senior Fellow at Humanity in Action, a 2020 Full Frame Fellow, 2021 Doc Society Art & Impact Fellow, and 2022 Feature Development Studio Fellow at NYU Production Lab.
 He is producing the feature documentary SEARCHING FOR ARAMSAYESH GAH with director Jaydn Ray Gosselin (co-directed by Elahe Zivardar) and the Academy Award-nominated team at Field of Vision.
 Jacob holds a BFA from the NYU Tisch Kanbar Institute of Film & Television, and an MPA in Advocacy and Political Action from the NYU Wagner Graduate School of Public Service.
 He resides on Canarsee land of the Leni Lenape people and pays tribute to stewards past, present, and emerging.

 Jaydn Ray Gosselin

 CO-FOUNDER & CREATIVE DIRECTOR

 Jaydn Ray Gosselin is a US-based, French-Australian filmmaker who works at the intersection of art and advocacy.
 He is interested in how histories, memories, and traumas are embedded in community spaces, hidden sanctuaries, and built environments.
 He is working on his debut feature documentary, directed with Elahe Zivardar, SEARCHING FOR ARAMSAYESH GAH, executive produced by Field of Vision and Rebecca Barry and Madeleine Hitherto-Miau of Media Stockade.
 Jaydn is currently a Co-Creation Lab Fellow at Doc Society.
-He was previously an Art & Impact Fellow at Doc Society; a Doc.Lab.Interact Fellow with Anagram, Film Victoria, and AIDC; and a Development Studio Fellow at the NYU Production Lab.
+He was previously an Art & Impact Fellow at Doc Society; a Doc.Lab.Interact Fellow with Anagram, ScreenVic, and AIDC; and a Development Studio Fellow at the NYU Production Lab.
 He holds a BFA in Film & Television from New York University's Tisch School of the Arts.
 He resides on Lenape land in New York and was raised on Gadigal land of the Eora Nation, the traditional custodians of the place we now call Sydney.